-For guidance on capacitor spacing over the area of the ground plane, specify the lowest resonant frequency to be tolerated, then solve using the equation above, with n = 2.
+- For guidance on capacitor spacing over the area of the ground plane, specify the lowest resonant frequency to be tolerated, then solve for in equation (1) above, with n = 2.
 Use this length for the capacitor spacing.
 It is recommended that a power plane, if used, be either small enough, or decoupled as described, so that there are no resonances in the frequency range of interest.
-An alternative is to use a ferrite bead outside the op-amp, high-frequency bypass capacitors to decouple the amplifier, midand and high-frequency bypass capacitors, from the power plane.
-When a trace is used to deliver power, its approximate self-resonance is given by the equation above, substituting the trace length for power plane dimension.

-- 4. Bypass capacitors, because they have a self-inductance, resonate with each other.
+An alternative is to use a ferrite bead outside of the opamp high frequency bypass caps to decouple the amplifier, and mid and high frequency bypass capacitors, from the power plane.
+When a trace is used to deliver power, its self-resonance is given approximately by equation (1), substituting the trace length for power plane dimension. - 1.
+Bypass capacitors, since they have a self-inductance, resonate with each other.
 To achieve optimum transfer characteristics through 2 GHz, it is recommended that the bypass arrangement employed in the prototype board be used.
-The $30.1-\Omega$ resistor in series with the 0.1-μF capacitor reduces the Q of the resonance of the lumped parallel elements including the 0.1-μF and 47-pF capacitors, and the power supply input of the amplifier.
-The ferrite bead isolates the low-frequency 22-μF capacitor and power plane from the remainder of the bypass - 5.
-By removing the $30.1-\Omega$ resistor and ferrite bead, the frequency response characteristic above 400 MHz may be modified.
-However, bandwidth, distortion, and transient response remain optimal.
+The 30.1-Ω resistor in series with the 0.1-μF capacitor reduces the Q of the resonance of the lumped parallel elements including the 0.1-μF and 47-pF capacitors, and the power supply input of the amplifier.
+The ferrite bead isolates the low frequency 22-μF capacitor and

-6. Recommended values for power decoupling include a bulk decoupling capacitor (22 μF), a ferrite bead with a high self-resonant frequency, a mid-range decoupling capacitor (0.1 μ F) in series with a 30.1-Ω resistor, and a high-frequency decoupling capacitor (47 pF).
+- power plane from the remainder of the bypass network. - By removing the 30.1-Ω resistor and ferrite bead, the frequency response characteristic above 400 MHz may be modified.
+However, bandwidth, distortion, and transient response remain optimal. - 3.
+Recommended values for power supply decoupling include a bulk decoupling capacitor (22 $\mu$ F), a ferrite bead with a high self-resonant frequency, a mid-range decoupling capacitor (0.1 $\mu$ F) in series with a 30.1- $\Omega$ resistor, and a high frequency decoupling capacitor (47 pF).